oktomus/gsoc-2018/appleseed-final-report.md

 <img src="5m54_comp_closeup.png"/>

 The adaptive sampler is doing a much better job in noisy areas.
 To do so, it samples less in easy areas and use these saved samples in noisy areas.
-We get much more quality in complicated areas but easy areas are undersampled compared to the uniform renderer so they can look noiser depending on the settings.
-Here in both case easy ares are noiser but you can barely notice it.
+We get much more quality in complicated areas, but easy areas are undersampled compared to the uniform renderer so they can look noisier depending on the settings.
+Here in both case easy areas are noisier, but you can barely notice it.

 ### Resumable Rendering: Results

 The flag `--checkpoint` was added to the command line tool.
-When specified, the renderer will create a checkpoint file after each pass, storing the following informations:
+When specified, the renderer will create a checkpoint file after each pass, storing the following information:
 - beauty image
 - rendering buffer
 - aov images